 Parents who have suffered a stillbirth are entitled to the same amount of leave as if they had given birth to a live baby.
 This is up to a year for the birth mum (who carried the baby) and up to 2 weeks for partners.
 You may also be eligible for Parental Bereavement Leave and Statutory Parental Bereavement Pay, which is where an employee can take 2 weeks’ leave from the first day of their employment for each child who was stillborn.You can find more information about Parental Bereavement Leave on the GOV.UK website.

-As mothers’ leave is much longer and the situation can be more complex, the information on this page is mainly aimed at mothers.
+As the birth mum's leave is much longer and the situation can be more complex, the information on this page is mainly aimed at them.

 When to return to work after a stillbirth?